NSCC Help Desk

 Library (A101): island of computers located in the library commons area and along the wall, hours are Monday-Wednesday: 8 a.m.-8 p.m., Thursday: 8 a.m.-6 p.m. and Friday: 8 a.m.-4 p.m.

-Unless otherwise specified, lab systems can be accessed by logging on with the user name matching computer name (located on the CPU with a white label, i.e. OLSTU101) and the standard NSCC lab logon password of netpass.
+Unless otherwise specified, lab systems can be accessed by logging on with the user name “student” and the standard NSCC lab logon password of netpass.

 NSCC uses Papercut to manage printing on campus.
 Students are supplied with 250 copies each semester, with the option to purchase additional prints as needed.
 For details on how to use the service and how to purchase additional prints, review the student reference guide.